Safety Tips For Driving Near Schools

 2. Be Extra Cautious at Pedestrian Crossings

 Pedestrian crossings near schools are heavily used, especially during the start and end of the school day.
+Remember that children may not always wait for the green signal or patrol instruction before stepping onto the crossing.
 Slow down as you approach crossings and be prepared to stop even if no pedestrians are immediately visible.
 Children may suddenly appear from between parked cars or other obstacles.
 Additionally, always give way to pedestrians waiting to cross or already crossing the road.

 3. Minimise Distractions While Driving